When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

-Why Is Kodi Not Working?
-12 Common Problems & Fixes
+Kodi Not Working?
+How to Fix Common Problems

-Kodi not working?
-Are you having trouble installing or launching the app?
+Are you having trouble installing or launching Kodi?
 Or perhaps Kodi buffers video files for too long?
+Well, you're probably reading this article because you've encountered a technical issue, causing Kodi to crash, misbehave, or lag.
 Regardless of the technical issue you are experiencing, you’ve come to the right place because we can help!

-First of all, you should know that our editorial team has been using Kodi for several years daily.
+You should know that our editorial team has been using Kodi daily for several years.
 Considering that we like to dive deep into this application and test its limits, we’ve encountered a fair share of problems.
-In other words, you can be sure that we know how to fix problems with Kodi.
-So, let’s start talking about what to do when Kodi isn’t working.
+In other words, you can be sure we know how to fix issues with Kodi.

 Why You Should Always Use a VPN With Kodi